 A leader in health care education innovation

-Building on its 103-year history, The College of St. Scholastica is a respected leader in nursing and health care education.
-The College is looking to the future by constructing a new graduate health programs building.
+Founded in 1912, The College of St. Scholastica is a respected leader in nursing and health care education.
+The College is building on that reputation with its new 45,000-sq. ft.
+Health Science Center.

-Our School of Nursing has about 1,000 students enrolled each year in our nationally recognized programs.
-It features three baccalaureate degree offerings: traditional undergraduate, post-baccalaureate, and R.N.-to-Bachelor of Science online.
-We also offer a Bachelor of Science to Doctor of Nursing Practice (D.N.P.) degree, with specialties in adult/geriatric nurse practitioner, family nurse practitioner and adult/family psychiatric nurse practitioner, and a post-master’s D.N.P.
+Our School of Nursing is one of the largest in the state, with about 1,000 students enrolled each year in our nationally recognized programs.
+It features three baccalaureate degree offerings: traditional undergraduate, post-baccalaureate, and RN–to–Bachelor of Science online.
+We also offer a Bachelor of Science–to–Doctor of Nursing Practice (DNP) degree, with specialties in Adult/Geriatric Nurse Practitioner, Family Nurse Practitioner and Adult/Family Psychiatric Nurse Practitioner, and a post-master’s DNP.

 St. Scholastica emphasizes student-faculty research, with close mentoring from professors and industry-leading professionals.

 • Academic profile: The middle 50% of students have ACT scores of 21–27.

 • Guarantee: First-year undergraduates who follow a few simple guidelines will graduate from St. Scholastica in four years—guaranteed—or subsequent years are free.

 • Financial aid: 100% of undergraduate students receive financial aid.
 The average grant/scholarship award is $22,531 (source: federal, state, college, private).

 • Career placement: 97% of graduates are in career fields or graduate school within six months of graduation.